muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I was dumbfounded.

-Why did she make the exact same apprach as the first time.
+Why did she make the exact same approach as the first time?

-The horned boy get up.
+The horned boy got up.

 He then got off of the stage, helped Melody up off the floor and returned to the benches.